gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Kube Apiserver and Gardener Resource Manager_

-Affinity rules for these components use `preferredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone` which allows the replica deployed on the now deleted machine to be brought up on another node within the same zone.
-However, if there is no node available in that zone, then it will look for an available node (where there is no existing replica present) in another zone.
+These control plane components will use [these](#scheduling-control-plane-components) rules which allows the replica deployed on the now deleted machine to be brought up on another node within the same zone.
+However, if there are no nodes available in that zone, then for _Gardener Resource Manager_ which uses  `requiredDuringSchedulingIgnoredDuringExecution` no replacement replica will be scheduled in another zone. _Kube ApiServer_ on the other hand uses topology spread constrains with `maxSkew=2` on the `topologyKey: topology.kubernetes.io/zone` which allows it to schedule a replacement pod in another zone.

 _Other control plane components having single replica_